 What I want to discuss today is living at home with your parents after college.
 It’s quite common place nowadays as quality entry level jobs seem harder to find.
 The Boomer generation over 55 isn’t retiring as we hoped thereby the workforce cycle isn’t refreshing and functioning like it used to.
 I’ve interviewed a fair number of college grads between six months to a 1.5 years out of school who were still looking for full time work.
 That’s a long time!

 Trying to find a job for that long without any income coming in and student loans knocking on the door can be super stressful.
 So it’s no wonder that a lot of grads are heading back to mom and dad’s.
 But that doesn’t always work out so great if your parents live out in the boondocks and you want to get a job in the city several hours away or in a different state.
-Using online job sites like Monster and The Ladders offers a lot of flexibility, but takes patience and discipline. (here’s a list of the best job sites for today’s job market)
+Using online job sites offer a lot of flexibility, but takes patience and discipline. (here’s a list of the best job sites for today’s job market)

 Some employers don’t want to look at resumes that are from out of state or long distance either.
 One way to get around that is to use an address of a friend or relative in the area that you want to apply.
 Either that, or you can rent a PO box.
 A lot of private mail service companies offer mailboxes with normal street addresses that don’t stand out like sore thumbs on resumes like USPS PO box addresses do.

 Expect Your Parents To Always Worry And Just Embrace It